Artisan-Consulting/Artisan-Consulting/README.md

 I'm a visionary who shapes technology roadmaps.
 My strategic thinking guides organizations toward digital transformation.

--   **Key Skills**: IT strategy, Business process re-engineering, Total Quality Managment TQM.
+-   **Key Skills**: IT strategy, Business process re-engineering, Total Quality management TQM.
 -   **Impact**: I've empowered businesses to adapt, innovate, and thrive in the ever-evolving tech landscape.

 🌱 I thrive on solving complex problems and creating impactful solutions.
 Currently, I'm learning full-stack software engineering. 💞️ I’m looking to collaborate on start-up projects. 📫 You can reach me on  [LinkedIn](https://linkedin.com/in/williamkwan-consultant). 🌟  **Motto**:  _"Nothing is impossible if you believe in yourself."_